Splitting water, shaping the future

 Two communities in Germany go for green hydrogen.

-Two communities in Germany are setting an example: They’ll soon be producing green hydrogen as a means of storing locally generated renewable energy.
+Two communities in Germany are setting an example: They produce green hydrogen as a means of storing locally generated renewable energy – or will do so soon.
 The district of Düren and the town of Wunsiedel have chosen different concepts but with a common denominator: They’re not only producing their own hydrogen on-site, they’re also utilizing it in their region to save on fuel transport costs and increase the economic efficiency of the projects.

 Hydrogen is the most abundant element on Earth, and it’s gaining ground worldwide as a more powerful and cleaner fuel.
 Green hydrogen, which is produced using only renewable energies, is a source of hope in the struggle to master the energy transition.